The Grandest Stage

 The Grandest Stage: A History of the World Series is a 2022 book by The New York Times sportswriter Tyler Kepner which examines the history of the World Series, the championship series which is held at the end of each Major League Baseball season and is considered the most prestigious event in baseball.

 Synopsis

 The book is divided into seven chapters, each of which are titled "Game", in reference to a full-length World Series.

-Kepner discuses individual plays and memorable games; examples include: Willie Mays' catch in Game 1 of the 1954 series and Babe Ruth's called shot in the '32 series against the Chicago Cubs.
+Kepner discusses individual plays and memorable games; examples include: Willie Mays' catch in Game 1 of the 1954 series and Babe Ruth's called shot in the '32 series against the Chicago Cubs.
 He also discusses lesser known players and performances.